Nerdfighter619/scratchx_wit_extension/README.md

 An extension for Scratch utilizing the wit.ai api.

 DOCUMENTATION
-Note: Currently, editing an app in the wit interface is the only way to validate new statements for a chatbot.
 Blocks
 set token -- Used to connect to a wit app other than the default one.
-Token can be found under the setting page of the wit web interface all entities -- Lists all entities currently being used by a chatbot. get ENTITY for STATEMENT -- Returns the value for an entitiy found by the wit app for a statement get all values -- Lists all the values an entity can take
+Token can be found under the setting page of the wit web interface all entities -- Lists all entities currently being used by a chatbot. get ENTITY for STATEMENT -- Returns the value for an entity found by the wit app for a statement get all values -- Lists all the values an entity can take validate -- Used to train the wit chatbot.
+Entities can be supplied either as strings or lists.
+For lists, entities and values must be in matching order. create entity -- creates an entity with the supplied name

 QUESTIONS

 PROGRESS
+The main issue with creating this extension is that the wit api cannot be used directly from a website for commands other than GET due to cross-domain errors.
+This problem was circumvented by using a proxy server to execute said commands.